 But at the same time, Grosz was also under the shadow of accusations in another lawsuit by the New York State Attorney General (2020) for gross malfeasance in handling reports of clergy sexual abuse for 25 years.
 If the allegations are remotely true, he enabled more children and vulnerable adults to be sexually abused since, in most cases highlighted in the lawsuit, the alleged perpetrators were not quickly removed from ministry if ever.
 And Grosz admitted to state investigators that he was the point-man for handling clergy sex abuse reports as they came in.

 Grosz is also accused of threatening a seminarian in 2004 from disclosing his sexual molestation at the hands of a priest–an abuse report which the state attorney general illustrated the auxiliary bishop all but ignored.
 The “threat” allegation, an abuse of power which carries canonical penalties, has never been investigated by the Church.
 That abused, threatened seminarian became a priest and has been suspended from ministry for whistleblowing on this corrupt system.
 He, of course, will likely never get a reprieve, much less a funeral furlough, from his suspension.

-The allegations against Grosz, which the Buffalo diocese itself acknowledged and for which Grosz has taken a voluntary “step back” from ministry, must have “skipped” Bishop Fisher’s mind, one survivor wrote.
+The allegations of sexual abuse against Grosz, which the Buffalo diocese itself acknowledged existed and for which Grosz has taken a voluntary “step back” from ministry, must have “skipped” Bishop Fisher’s mind, one survivor wrote.